 6333 W. 3rd St., Los Angeles, CA 90036

-The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 12th and Sunday, October 13th.
+The Original Farmers Market invites families to its annual Fall Festival on Saturday, October 22nd, and Sunday, October 23rd.
 This free event is like a “favorite country fair in the heart of the big city!”
-Enjoy a petting zoo, pie-eating contests, live musical performances, arts and crafts, and more.
+Enjoy a pumpkin patch, pig races, fall-themed games, live musical performances, arts and crafts, and more.